Alternative expression for the maximum potential intensity of tropical cyclones: Discussion

 For $\mathcal{C} \simeq 1$ and a realistic $T_b$, Eq.~(\ref{To}) predicts that the outflow temperature should be about one half of $T_b$, i.e., around $150$~K. Such temperatures are well below the tropopause temperature and cannot be realized.
-When the flow approaches the tropopause, it ceases to be adiabatic thus violating one of the key E-PI's assumptions for the free troposphere.
+When the flow approaches the tropopause, it ceases to be adiabatic thus violating one of the key E-PI{\textquoteright}s assumptions for the free troposphere.
 For the flow to be adiabatic, as the first equality in Eq.~(\ref{u}) reminds, the external heat input must be significantly smaller than the change of internal energy due to expansion.
-But closer to the tropopause far from the cyclone core the horizontal pressure gradient vanishes, while the vertical motion cannot be adiabatic due to the fact that the stratospheric warming increases rapidly as $T_o$ diminishes below the tropopause temperature $T_t$ \citep[e.g.,][Eq.~(1)]{wang2014}.
-Generally, $\mathcal{C} > 1$ at the point of maximum wind can result from the surface air warming, and/or from the surface relative humidity increasing, towards the center (see Eqs.~\eqref{Cb} and \eqref{iCb}).
+But closer to the tropopause far from the cyclone core the horizontal pressure gradient vanishes, while the vertical motion cannot be adiabatic due to the fact that the stratospheric warming increases rapidly as $T_o$ diminishes below the tropopause temperature $T_t$ \citep[e.g.,][their Eq.~(1)]{wang2014}.
+(The stratosphere constrains the height of the outflow due to the fact that the adiabatically ascending air becomes negatively buoyant.
+Non-zero buoyancy implies a radical increase of the temperature gradient between the ascending air and its environment -- compared to the tropospheric motions assumed in E-PI to be neutrally buoyant.
+This extra temperature gradient causes warming that breaks the adiabaticity of the flow especially as the vertical velocity (responsible for expansion) diminishes.)

-\citet{mpi4} showed that conventional E-PI at the point of maximum wind corresponds to an infinitely narrow thermodynamic cycle, where the finite changes of temperature and pressure are adiabatic and where total work in the free troposphere is zero.
+\citet{mpi4-jas} showed that conventional E-PI at the point of maximum wind corresponds to an infinitely narrow thermodynamic cycle, where the finite changes of temperature and pressure are adiabatic and where total work in the free troposphere is zero.
 Work of this cycle is equal to work at the top of the boundary layer $z_m = z_b$ and to heat input (that also occurs at $z_m = z_b$) multiplied by Carnot efficiency.
 The cycle being infinitely narrow, its efficiency does not depend on the infinitely small change of temperature and/or relative humidity at the boundary layer (that is why E-PI did not require any assumptions about horizontal temperature gradient).
 But it does depend on the assumed adiabaticity of the finite parts of the cycle.
 The stratospheric warming violates this E-PI assumption and makes the formula for $v_E$ (\ref{vE}) invalid.